 That said, free real-time day trading charts are an excellent backup data source on the off-chance you lose quotes from your broker.
 They're a great training tool for new traders who are looking to study day trading and create strategies based on how prices move in real time.

 Where Does the Data Come From?

 Free stock market data is provided by BATS, an electronic exchange that processes trades on U.S. stocks then publishes those transactions in real time.
 Websites and charting platforms use that data to provide real-time charts to their users.

-When you pay for official real-time stock market data and charts, you receive the price and volume information for all the electronic exchanges that compose the U.S. stock markets, such as the New York Stock Exchange and NASDAQ.
+When you pay for official real-time stock market data and charts, you receive the combined price and volume information for all the electronic exchanges that compose the U.S. stock markets, such as the New York Stock Exchange and NASDAQ.

-The BATS exchange is frequently used in actively traded stocks so a transaction will likely go through on BATS at each price level the stock moves to.
+The BATS exchange is frequently used in actively traded stocks so a transaction will likely go through on BATS at each price level to which the stock moves.
 The charts turn out to be quite accurate in this respect.
 In lower volume stocks where fewer transactions occur, a transaction might not go through on BATS at each price level where a transaction on another electronic exchange takes place.
 In this case, you're missing pieces of information on your free charts that paid real-time charts would show.